 Harrison’s Championship Reign: Building Her Own Legacy

 Kayla Harrison’s path to the UFC bantamweight championship took longer than many expected for a two-time Olympic gold medalist.
-Her PFL career produced two tournament championships and established her dominance in that organization, but critics consistently questioned whether that success would translate against UFC-caliber competition.
+Her PFL career produced two tournament championships, according to Sherdog records, and established her dominance in that organization, but critics consistently questioned whether that success would translate against UFC-caliber competition.
 The answer came definitively when she submitted Julianna Peña in June 2025 to claim the bantamweight title, silencing doubts about her ability to compete at the highest level.

 Harrison’s three UFC victories have demonstrated that her grappling translates perfectly against the best fighters in the world.
 Her judo credentials provide takedown opportunities that other fighters simply cannot replicate, and her ground control has been suffocating against everyone she’s faced.
 The Peña submission was particularly impressive because Peña had proven herself as a durable, gritty competitor who rarely stopped fighting.
 Harrison made it look comfortable, establishing position and finishing with technical precision.